You Don’t Have to Live With Neck Pain

 - Source of Stress – Determine the source of the stress that may be giving you tense muscle pain.
 Find ways to reduce stress in your life and minimize tense muscles.

-When looking for a chiropractic office in the Bristol area, we want you to know that we not only care, but we use evidence based treatments to help you with your neck pain.
+When looking for a Bristol chiropractor, we want you to know that we not only care, but we use evidence based treatments to help you with your neck pain.
 At the Chiropractic Health Center of Bristol, we are a natural alternative to the pain medications that are plaguing our society today.
 If you are not responding to care, or we do not feel that you have a problem that will be helped with chiropractic treatment we will refer you to the appropriate specialist, or refer you for diagnostic testing such as x-ray, MRI or CT scan.

 If you are having neck pain, neck stiffness or neck spasm, and are looking for a Bristol CT chiropractor with experience treating neck pain and whiplash injuries, please call our office as soon as possible.
 You can call our office at 860-583-4346 or fill in the online form here.

-We are here to help you alleviate your pain, and correct the problem that caused it.
+As a Doctor of Chiropractic (DC), I am here to help you alleviate your pain, and correct the problem that caused it.
+I won’t rest until I have found the cause of your pain.